dfinity/motoko/design/StableRegions.md

    used to support O(1) access operations):
    - the access vector has `vec_capacity` slots.
    - each slot is a `u16`.
-   - the first `size_in_pages + 127 / 128` slots contain a valid page block ID for the region.
+   - the first `page_count + 127 / 128` slots contain a valid page block ID for the region.
-   - during an upgrade, the access vectors get serialized and deserialized as data `Blobs` (as if no pointers are inside each).
+   - during an upgrade, the access vectors get serialized and deserialized as data `Blobs`.

 ### region-blocks relation